 Hello, I'm so glad to meet you!

-It is my belief that everyone is a genius, and it is my job to find that genius within your child.
+It is my belief that everyone is a genius at something, and it is my job to find that genius within your child.

 My name is Michele Moore Lee.
-This school year 2019-2020 is my 16th year teaching at Erwin Elementary School.
+The upcoming school year 2021-2022 will be my 18th year teaching at Erwin Elementary School.
 I look forward to this year with you and your child.
 I graduated from Fayetteville State University with a bachelor of science degree in elementary education with a concentration in biology (science).
 I received my AIG certification in June 2011 and a masters degree in elementary education in May 2013 from Campbell University.
-In the spring I received my ESL (English as a Second Language certification).
+In 2019 I received my ESL (English as a Second Language) certification.

 I guess you can say I am a hometown girl.
 I came to Erwin when I was in the eighth grade.
 I was born in Killeen, Texas, but my family moved around a lot when I was a child.
 I attended schools in Texas and in Wake, Johnston, and Onslow counties (North Carolina) before coming to school in Harnett County.
 My father and mother were born in Erwin.
 My father was born in a house on the corner of West E Street while my mother was born in Good Hope Hospital.
 I guess it was just natural that they would come back here.

-While at Erwin High School (where our school is now) I was involved in the Spanish Honor Society (thank you Ms. Gulledge for the education you gave me.
-I will need it this year!), Beta Club, and Christian Club.
+While at Erwin High School (where they are building our new school in town) I was involved in the Spanish Honor Society (thank you Ms. Gulledge for the education you gave me), Beta Club, and Christian Club.
 I was a junior varsity and varsity cheerleader (with Mrs. Lucas - now Mrs. Davis - as our leader) as well as a member of chorus which was led by Mrs. Dorman (she was Mrs. Johnson back then).
 I followed in my uncle's (Willie Moore) footsteps as I was a member of the Erwin HS newspaper with guidance from Mr. D.G.
 Gomedella.
 I was one of the fortunate individuals to be part of the first graduating class from Triton High School.
 My biggest accomplishment during my only year at THS was that of editor of the high school's first newspaper under the leadership of Mrs. Brenda Peregoy.

-I left the newspaper so that I could spend more time with my son Brandon - the love of my life.
-You can ask your child because my students know a lot about him.
+I left the newspaper so that I could spend more time with my son Brandon and to help take care of my daddy.
+You can ask your child because my students know a lot about Brandon.
 I use my son as an example for the students in many ways.
-Most of what I have learned about computers has been taught to me by Brandon.
+He taught me most of what I have learned about computers.
 Over the last several years he has been my unofficial tech and is always willing to help everyone with their technology needs.
 My husband David used to volunteer with us, but he is busy driving a truck for Food Lion now.
-He built the Erwin Little Library located in the semicircle near the gym of our original site.
+He built the Erwin Little Library, which was located in the semicircle near the gym of our original school site.